Juanherbe/Mangato-and-gallo/README.md

 # Mangato-and-gallo

-This is a personal proyect just 4 fun and trying to approve a course This isn't a full reflect of what a had learn
+This is a personal proyect just 4 fun and trying to approve a course This is not a full reflection of what I have learned and will be upgraded occasionally